rng70/Complete-Competitive-Programming-Guide/README.md

 - Alpha Beta Pruning Minimax

----

-### Group Theory
+###### Group Theory

----

 * Schreier–Sims algorithm

----

-### Greedy
+###### Greedy

----

-*Greedy problems involve solving a problem statement considering the most greedy, i.e. most optimal solution at the given time without taking into consideration the future effects of it.*
+Greedy problems involve solving a problem statement considering the most greedy, i.e. most optimal solution at the given time without taking into consideration the future effects of it

 - Theory